A Quick MyPaint Guide

-First off, be sure to have your graphics tablet connected and ready to go.
+First, have your graphics tablet connected and ready to go.
 After you download MyPaint, open it up and you will see something like this: